IronSolder/yasmESP8266Serial2MQTTS/README.md

 - The status information are processed via Nodered to control special enclosure and stable lighting within a barn.
 The lighting is controlled using a separate ESP8266-based relay control.

 # Outlook/Other use cases
 - Another device based on the ESP32 development platform processes the serial optical outputs of a smart meter in SML format to record power consumption data using a similar functional principle.
 Of course, a different parser is required for this.
+It ist planned to publish this code also here on github.
 - Implement deep sleep mode to reduce power consumption (maybe ESP32 could be more suitable), including adaptive timetable processing (dependend on sunrise, sunset, brightness, etc.)
 - Implement external flap state confirmation with additional reed contact(s) (flapcontrol) - don't trust the chicken flap controller...
 - Implement remote control functions (ESP32 WILL be more suitable because of the ESP8266 gpio restriction)
-- Exchange wifi by lorawan or meshtastic -> develoment board choice?
+- Exchange wifi by lorawan or meshtastic and implement more energy efficient transmission protocols than mqtt/json.
+Therefor the choice of develoment board should be also evaluated.

 # Notes
 - The implementation example is to provide a collection of internal and external code examples.